ToshioCP/Gtk4-tutorial/src/sec9.src.md

 Or, if you have `jq` installed, you can use `jq -R < tfe3.ui` to do the quoting and escaping for you.

-### Gresource
+### Gresources

-A Gresource is similar to a string, except that a Gresource is compressed binary data, not text data.
+A Gresource is similar to a string, except that a Gresource is a binary data.
-The `glib-compile-resources` program compiles ui files into Gresources.
+The `glib-compile-resources` program compiles UI files into Gresources.
 It can compile not only text files but also binary files such as images, sounds and so on.
 After compilation, it bundles them up into one Gresource object.